5 best Macha AI alternatives for Zendesk & Shopify in 2026

 Yes, many top Macha AI alternatives, such as eesel AI and Zendesk AI, are designed to integrate seamlessly with Zendesk.
 Tidio, for example, has strong integrations with e-commerce platforms like Shopify, making it easier to leverage AI within your existing ecosystem.

-Pricing models vary; some offer predictable monthly fees (like eesel AI), while others charge per license or per resolution, which can lead to unpredictable costs.
-The blog advises caution with per-resolution pricing, as it can penalize you for increased support activity.
+Pricing models vary; some offer predictable monthly fees (like eesel AI), while others charge per license or per resolution, which allows for scaling alongside your business needs.
+The blog suggests evaluating whether a per-resolution or a fixed monthly model better aligns with your budget and ticket volume.

 The best Macha AI alternatives are designed to connect to diverse knowledge sources, including internal wikis, shared documents, and historical support tickets, not just polished help center articles.
 This ensures the AI's responses are based on your team's real-world problem-solving.